 - Lack of life skills necessary to live independently

 - Anger management

 No matter the program, young adults entering a program need family support.

-The Parent Program at Skyterra Embrace takes place at Skyterra Wellness Retreat.
+The Parent Program at Skyterra takes place at Skyterra Wellness Retreat.
 Parents are strongly encouraged to attend the program for an individual reset and focus on family dynamics.
 The program consists of educational talks, discussion groups and family therapy.

-Students speak to their parents weekly and are encouraged to focus on building accountability and credibility through their report card.
+Guests speak to their parents weekly and are encouraged to focus on building accountability and credibility through their report card.

 For more information about Skyterra Young Adult, click here.